Indicative Year-to-Maturity: 5.573% (Indicative as of March 2)

 CreditSight View Comment

-AS OF 22 Jul 2025SCB is the 4th largest bank in Thailand and has a leading retail franchise.
+AS OF 23 Oct 2025SCB is the 4th largest bank in Thailand and has a leading retail franchise.
 Asset quality during COVID was poor.
 It created a new HoldCo structure (SCBX) in 2022 to shift digital units and unsecured retail loans outside the bank, and pledged a >16% CET1 ratio at SCB.
 The BOT has also ringfenced SCB which further reduces the risk for the SCBTB bonds.
 The NIM has been strong vs. peers as expected.
-We expect there to still be a sizable restructured book at SCB, and with higher retail exposure amid elevated household debt have resulted in credit costs staying high, but these have been comfortably absorbed.
-We see a significant impact to the Thai economy and banks from potential US tariffs, with a bad tariffs outcome potentially leading to higher credit costs again.
+We expect there to still be a sizable restructured book at SCB, and higher retail exposure amid elevated household debt has resulted in credit costs staying high, but these have been comfortably absorbed.
+We also see a meaningful impact to the Thai economy from US tariffs, with ripple effects in the form of lower bank NIMs and continued high credit costs.
 We have an Underperform rec.

 Recommendation Changed: April 22, 2025